lukensmall/pkg_ping/README.md

 -v increases verbosity.
 Can specify meaningfully up to 3 times

--n sets a maximum number of mirrors to specify in /etc/pkg.conf
+-n sets a maximum whole number of mirrors to specify in /etc/pkg.conf

 cc pkg_ping.c -o pkg_ping